navarr/multi-stream-chat/README.md

 ## Connecting

-Once you have Ngrok running (NGrok Step 4), you can run `node server.js` to start the application.
+Once you have Ngrok running (NGrok Step 4), you can run `node server.ts` to start the application.
 Then, proceed to `https://your-free-domain.ngrok-free.app/admin.html` to control the app, and `https://your-free-domain.ngrok-free.app/` to view chat.
 This can definitely be set as an OBS Panel source, and I highly recommend you do so!